MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devapps/print-support-app-design-guide.md

 ### Create job with initial job attributes

 Currently, some IPP printers don't support set-attribute operation.
 The **CreateJobOnPrinterWithAttributes** function and CreateJobOnPrinterWithAttributesBuffer function on **PrintWorkflowPdlDataAvailableEventArgs** are provided to mitigate this issue.
-Using these APIs, a PSA developer can provide job attributes that is passed to printer when job is created on the printer.
+Using these APIs, a PSA developer can provide job attributes that are passed to printer when job is created on the printer.

 ```csharp
 public sealed partial class JobUIPage : Page